Jairzinho

 Jair Ventura Filho (born 25 December 1944), better known as Jairzinho (/pt/), is a Brazilian former professional footballer.
 A quick, skillful, and powerful right winger known for his finishing ability and eye for goal, he was a key member and leading scorer of the Brazil national team that won the 1970 FIFA World Cup.

 Jairzinho was nicknamed "the Hurricane" (o Furacão) in reference to the way his jersey would shake as he ran down the wing during his playing days.
 A versatile forward, he was also capable of playing in a variety of other attacking positions, as a main striker, second striker, or even as an attacking midfielder.
 He was known for his large afro towards the later stages of his career, as well as his burst of pace, dribbling, ball skills, finishing ability, shot power and physical strength due to his large muscular build.
-He is widely considered one of the greatest Brazilian players of all time.
+He is widely considered one of the greatest Brazilian players of all time and one of the greatest wingers of all time.

 Due to the economic and political situation of the time, as well as the Sport Legislation, Jairzinho played most of his club football in South America where he spent eleven years at Rio de Janeiro club Botafogo.
-He went on to play in Europe for Olympique de Marseille during the final years of his career, a common pattern for South American players until the 1980s, when the economic and political situation changed.
+He went on to play in Europe for Marseille during the final years of his career, a common pattern for South American players until the 1980s, when the economic and political situation changed.
 Jairzinho replaced his footballing idol Garrincha in both the Botafogo and Brazil teams, and played in three consecutive World Cups: 1966, 1970 and 1974.